 In short, the children and women live at Mukti Mission.
 Alternatively, a community based program such as Wings of Hope Lanka supports children through education and health

 initiatives whilst the children remain living with their own families.
 Residential programs cost more to run – the project must provide housing, three meals a day, all-year-round

 clothing, house parents, full time staff to administer the project, and all the other infrastructure that goes along with a residential care facility.

-For this reason we need to assign three sponsor for every child or woman at Mukti Mission India – it costs Mukti Mission $120 a month to support a vulnerable women or child,
+For this reason we need to assign multiple sponsors for every child or woman at Mukti Mission India in order to provide full funding to support each vulnerable women and child.

-associated with running a residential care program – it costs Wings of Hope $40 a month to support a vulnerable child, so we only assign one sponsor who provides the full $40 a month.
+As it costs Wings of Hope $40 a month to support each vulnerable child we only assign one sponsor who provides the full $40 a month.